-Narrowing gaps
+1. Narrowing gaps

-1. Action: We have year groups with a number of pupils who have a combination of characteristics and vulnerabilities which contribute to a significant gap in attainment and progress between them and other children (children on the SEND register and writing and maths for a minority in KS1.
-Boys and girls greater depth writing in upper KS2).
-We intend to initiate a range of targeted support which will enable us to see the pupils' attainment increase to bring them at least in line with their peers.
+We have year groups with a number of pupils who have a combination of characteristics and vulnerabilities which contribute to a significant gap in attainment and progress between them and other children We continue to initiate a range of targeted support which enables us to see the pupils' attainment increase to bring them at least in line with their peers.